Facts About Indian Independence Day

 - After the country’s independence Mahatma Gandhi had intentions to dissolve the Indian National Congress.
 In a draft resolution a day before his death he said that the INC has maintained its use since the target was achieved.
 He wrote: although divided into two, India has achieved political independence by means conceived by the Indian National Congress, it has survived its use as a propaganda tool and as a legislative machine in its present shape and form.
 These are Facts About Indian Independence.

 - We all know the fact that India’s First Prime Minister was Pandit Jawaharlal Nehru.
 Yet the first choice wasn’t always his.
 Sardar Vallabhbhai Patel had the majority of the votes but Nehru did not want to play anyone second in command.
 Mahatma Gandhi had a soft spot for Nehru that he asked Sardar Patel to quit.

 - India’s first Premier, Jawaharlal Nehru, was regarded as an icon of global style.
-His famous Nehru jacket won him a spot in magazine Vogue.
+His famous Nehru jacket won him a spot in Vogue magazine.